jakobwes/Evaluating-Cross-lingual-Extractive-Question-Answering/experiment_code/Guide to the code.md

 ## `finetune_specific_layers.ipynb`

-This finetunes for QA only specified layers + the QA head of a given language model with the squad v1.1 dataset and evaluates on MLQA.
+This finetunes only specified layers + a QA head of a given language model, using the squad v1.1 dataset and evaluating on MLQA.
 It is a small modification of `QA_layer_probing_experiment.ipynb`

 ## `run_qa.py`

 This is a small modification from the [QA-training-interface](https://github.com/huggingface/transformers/tree/master/examples/pytorch/question-answering) provided by Hugginface.
 It does the training for QA.
-In addition we implemented, that before training it freezes the layers, except for the head, of a given model.
-Also in addition it deactives the very ambitious standard save-strategy (we ran into some memory issues because of that).
+In addition we implemented, that before training it freezes the layers, except for the head, of a given model (see line 546).
+Also in addition it deactives the very ambitious standard save-strategy (we ran into some memory issues because of that: import in line 43 and line 407).
 It is used by `QA_layer_probing_experiment.ipynb`.

 ## `visualisations.ipynb`